fbpx

 Campers are not permitted to bring their electronic devices with them to camp so they can be fully absorbed in what we call the ‘Camp Bubble.’
 Whilst volunteers can bring their phones and laptops/tablets with them to camp, they are only to be used at appropriate times and not in front of campers.
 Although the sites we visit do have Wifi, signal is however often weak or we do not have access to it, so please come prepared for the fact there may be limited Wifi available at Camp.
 You’ll be too busy having fun to need it anyway!

 All meals are provided for you whilst you are at camp.
 At camp we may have campers and volunteers with severe food allergies.
 To protect against life threatening allergic reactions, we have a list of foods which volunteers can bring to camp.
 You will be sent this food list in advance of coming to Camp.
 Please DO NOT bring any food items with you that are not on the Food list.
 This food cannot be shared with Campers.
-There will also be designated areas where you can eat this food to minimize risk to our Campers.

 Although we call them camps, you won’t be sleeping in tents!
 For the duration of a residential camp, you will be sleeping on site in comfortable accommodation with other volunteers, this will be in the same accommodation block as your Campers, but never in the same room.